Read chapters

 "Good evening, my lord.
 It is indeed an honour to make your acquaintance."
 She greeted him quietly.

-"It is a pleasure, I'm sure," he said flatly.
+"It is a pleasure, I am sure," he said flatly.

 "Yes, it is, Lord Aylesbury."